 You read that right… Good old-fashioned dirt.

-We don’t need to spend money on expensive toys in order to stimulate our children.
+We don’t need to spend money on expensive toys to stimulate our children.
 Most of what we need is all around us.
-If you have a garden use it to your advantage.
-If you don’t have a garden you can make “Play Dirt” with corn starch, shaving cream, and brown food coloring.
-It might feel a little sloppy at first but will slowly turn into the desired rough consistency.
+If you have a garden, use it to your advantage.
+If youdon’tt have a garden, you can make “Play Dirt” with corn starch, shaving cream, and brown food colouring.
+It might feel a little sloppy at first, but it will gradually reach the desired rough consistency.

 Playing outside and getting all dirty has the following benefits.

-- Fresh air and vitamin D gets that “happy” hormone raging.
-It is proven to increase mental health and mood stability.
+- Fresh air and vitamin D get that “happy” hormone raging.
+It has been shown to improve mental health and mood stability.

 - Creativity – by making up their own games, building mud castles/cakes, making potions, and the like, you are stimulating your child’s imagination, vocabulary, and problem-solving skills.